edaemon/edaemon.github.io/content/posts/in-b4.md

 wanted to learn more about it, so I decided to build something simple with it.
 I also threw in a few other tools I'd been planning to tinker with.

-Why I chose the "inb4" thing?
+Why did I choose the "inb4" thing?
 No real reason other than fitting the parameters: I could build it as a simple app that referenced a REST endpoint in front of a database.

 # Tools and technology